 It’s no secret that I love to travel with my kids; we’ve shared adventures from the Alps of Switzerland to the coastline of California.
 However, as much as I enjoy showing my kids the world, my children’s favorite vacation memories tend to be our more simple travels closer to home.
 Yes, if given the choice, my children would probably choose a week of family togetherness in the Shenandoah Valley over a jaunt through the Swiss Alps.
-They’re already asking for a return visit to Massanutten Resort — and we’ve been home less than 48 hours.
+We’ve found that one of the best Virginia Vacations is at Massanutten Resort.
+The kids already asking for a return visit to Massanutten Resort — and we’ve been home less than 48 hours.

 I was surprised how simple it was to make family memories on our recent weekend getaway to Massanutten Resort in Virginia’s Shenandoah Valley.
 Forget about the buttery croissants and hot chocolate breakfasts in Europe, my kids were beyond thrilled that I let them watch Sponge Bob while eating Honey Nut Cheerios for breakfast in our condo at Massanutten Resort.
 Massanutten Resort offers everything from snow sports to an indoor waterpark, and it’s only an easy 2-3 hour drive from the Washington DC area.

 Winter Fun on the Mountain – Skiing, Snowboarding, Snow Tubing and More